ariejan/postcodeapi/README.md

 ## Contributing

+Please make sure you add specs for your features.
+Pull requests without proper specs will not be merged.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)